Ranks of Commutators and Generalized Semicommutators of Quasihomogeneous Toeplitz Operators: Introduction

-A major goal in the theory of Toeplitz operators on the Bergman space or on the harmonic Bergman space is to describe the zero commutator or generalized semicommutator of given Toeplitz operators.
-The corresponding problem of harmonic Toeplitz operators has been investigated in \cite{AhC, AxC, ChoeKL, CL, CL1, Z, Z1}, and recently there has been an increasing interest in the quasihomogeneous Toeplitz operators, see, e.g. \cite{DZ1, DZ2, DZ3, DZ4, DLZ5, Lou, LSZ, LZ1, LZ, V, ZD}.
-The natural question to ask is when these objects are finite rank.
 On the Hardy space of the unit disk, the problem of determining when the commutator or semicommutator has finite rank has been completely solved in \cite{ACD, DingZ}.
 Also, the same problem has been studied on $L^{2}_{a}$.
 Guo, Sun and Zheng \cite{GSZ} showed that there is no nonzero finite rank commutator or semicommutator of harmonic Toeplitz operators.
+Then $\check{\textrm{C}}\textrm{u}\check{\textrm{c}}\textrm{kovi}\acute{\textrm{c}}$ \cite{Cu} studied the finite rank perturbation of the Brown-Halmos type results involving products of harmonic Toeplitz operators, which is called finite rank problem of generalized semicommutator in this paper.
 Unlike the harmonic symbol case, $\check{\textrm{C}}\textrm{u}\check{\textrm{c}}\textrm{kovi}\acute{\textrm{c}}$ and Louhichi \cite{CuL} later showed that commutators and semicommutators of two quasihomogeneous Toeplitz operators of opposite degrees can be nonzero finite rank operators.
 More recently, $\check{\textrm{C}}\textrm{u}\check{\textrm{c}}\textrm{kovi}\acute{\textrm{c}}$ and Le \cite{CuLe} obtained results on finite rank commutators and semicommutators of harmonic Toeplitz operators on Bergman space of polyanalytic functions on the unit disk.
 On the contrast to the Hardy space and Bergman space cases, the conditions on harmonic Bergman space are quite different.
 Chen, Koo and Lee \cite{CKL} showed that the commutator of any two Toeplitz operators with general symbols can't have an odd rank.

-Given any natural number $n$, they also showed that the commutator $\left[T_z, T_{z^{2n}}\right]$ has the finite rank $2n$ exactly.
+Obviously, only a few results of finite rank problem were known on both $L_a^2$ and $L_h^2$, and many seemingly simple and yet very complicated problems are still open.
+Take the commutator of monomial Toeplitz operators for example: When the commutator $\left[T_{e^{ik_1\theta }r^{m_1}},T_{e^{ik_2\theta }r^{m_2}}\right]$ on $L_a^2$ (or on $L_h^2$) has finite rank remain to be solved.
+As one of interesting applications of our main theorem, we will give a complete characterization for it, including the range, the rank and the explicit canonical form of each finite rank commutator.

+The paper is organized as follows.
+Motivated by \cite{CKL}, we first give some quite unexpected results in Section 2: The generalized semicommutator $T_{f_{1}}T_{f_{2}}-T_{f}$ with general symbols on $L_h^2$ has finite rank if and only if the anti-ordered generalized semicommutator $T_{f_{2}}T_{f_{1}}-T_{f}$ has finite rank.
+As a consequence, the finite rank generalized semicommutator $T_{f_{1}}T_{f_{2}}-T_{f}$ on $L_h^2$ implies that the commutator $\left[T_{f_{1}},T_{f_{2}}\right]$ must be finite rank.
+Obviously, this high correlation will be especially useful when we study the rank of the generalized semicommutator.